 Key guidelines: Comparing ACOG and WHO approaches

-Two of the most respected organizations in birth care are the American College of Obstetricians and Gynecologists (ACOG) and the World Health Organization (WHO).
-They agree on more than you might expect, but their emphasis differs in meaningful ways.
+Two of the most respected organizations in maternity care are the American College of Obstetricians and Gynecologists (ACOG) and the World Health Organization (WHO).

 | Area | ACOG | WHO |